alinex/bash-lib/doc/function/duration_format.md

 ### Description

 This function can convert into seconds and back into human format as you like.
-Months or years are not possible because they are not accurately, better use 30d or 365d for that.

 The following `<format>` specifiers are possible: